 J.K.
 Rowling has hidden a lot of clues in the Harry Potter series that tell us who is going to die before they actually die!
-However, it takes a cunning eye to spot them… thank you to all of our readers’ submissions.
+However, it takes a cunning eye to spot them… Thank you to all of our readers for their submissions.

 All clues are followed by the chapter number they appear in.

-A lot of people say that Sirius’s Animagus form of a big, black, shaggy dog is uncannily similar to the Grim and so his death was coming from when we first met him in PoA.
+A lot of people say that Sirius's Animagus form of a big, black, shaggy dog is uncannily similar to the Grim, so his death was coming ever since we first meet him.
 (17)

-In the American book, the first page shows the book title and an illustration.
-There is a picture of Sirius’s Animagus form leaving 12 Grimmauld Place.
+In the American edition, the first page shows the book title and an illustration.
+There is a picture of Sirius's Animagus form leaving number twelve, Grimmauld Place.
 It shows that Sirius would be leaving something; in this case, it was life. – Submitted by Elz P.

-Just as they enter number twelve Grimmauld Place, it says
+Just as they enter number twelve, Grimmauld Place, it says the following:

-When Fred and George were levitating dinner onto the table at 12 Grimmauld Place, they lost control of one of the knives.
-It dropped and embedded itself into the table right where Sirius’ hand had been.
-This could be foreshadowing Sirius’ death.
+When Fred and George were levitating dinner onto the table at number twelve, Grimmauld Place, they lost control of one of the knives.
+It dropped and embedded itself into the table right where Sirius's hand had been.
+This could be foreshadowing Sirius's death.
 (5)

-On Harry’s first night at Grimmauld Place, the entire house sits down to dinner.
-In total, thirteen of them ate together.
-According to Trelawney in PoA, when thirteen people dine together, the first one to rise is the first to die.
-No prizes for guessing who rises first here: “Sirius started to rise from his chair.”
-(Note: This is arguable as Ginny is not sitting at the table at the time, but she may be counted as “being” in the room and eating with the others, thus it can still count as foreshadowing.)
+On Harry's first night at Grimmauld Place, the entire house sits down to dinner.
+In total, 13 of them ate together.
+According to Trelawney in Prisoner of Azkaban, when 13 people dine together, the first one to rise is the first to die.
+No prizes for guessing who rises first here: "Sirius started to rise from his chair."
+(Note: This is arguable since Ginny is not sitting at the table at the time, but she may be counted as "being" in the room and eating with the others, so it can still be foreshadowing his death.)
 (5)